The log in for Paul's personal computer is chameleon. A subtle hint to him being a double agent for the NSF

 In the bank, Elizabeth says Comstock's tithe is a whopping 50% of everything that comes in.
 Booker quips that he needs to get a job in the prophet business.
 Comstock, as it happens, is an alternate Booker who did just that.

 Early in Columbia, the very first Voxophone Booker may find is Lady Comstock saying "Love the Prophet, for he loves the sinner.
 Love the sinner, for he is you."
-Accurate in more respects than you'll likely realise the first time you hear it.
+Accurate in more respects than you'll likely realize the first time you hear it.

 When you meet Elizabeth face-to-face for the first time, the huge book she was about to smash your face with is titled The Principles of Quantum Mechanics.